chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - For the Frontend nodes you can use the same IP in Chef Automate and Chef Server.
 - For the Backend nodes you can use the same IP in PostgreSQL and OpenSearch.
 - To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`.
-- We do not recommend using a 5-node cluster for production environments, as running both PostgreSQL and OpenSearch on the same nodes can create performance bottlenecks.
+- We do not recommend deploying a 5-node cluster in production environments.
+Running both PostgreSQL and OpenSearch on the same nodes can lead to resource contention and performance bottlenecks, potentially impacting system stability and responsiveness.

 {{< /note >}}